What is public transit?

 What will the Transit Plan do?

-The Transit Plan determines how Durham will spend over $650 million of public transportation funding over the next twenty years.
+The Transit Plan determines how Durham will spend revenues from four sources that are dedicated to public transportation funding over the next twenty years.
 The Transit Plan update will reexamine the 2017 Durham Transit Plan, identify local bus improvements, identify potential high-capacity transit options such as bus rapid transit or commuter rail, and help prioritize transit projects for funding.

-The project team will use feedback from Durham residents to create community goals and objectives.
-The team will then use these goals and objectives to create several transit scenarios, which are sets of potential transit projects and locations.
-The project team will share these scenarios with the community for additional feedback.
+The project team used feedback from Durham residents to create community goals and objectives.
+The team then used these goals and objectives to create several transit scenarios, which are sets of potential transit projects and locations.
+The feedback from those scenarios was used to create the Recommended Scenario, which is out now for public input.

 Transit Plan Background